tmurvv/findaharp/deployInstructions.md

 - check which API is connecting index, login, profile, reset password, images
 - is contact form submitting or not submitting as you want
 - is contact seller form submitting to findaharp or to the seller as you want
-- check
 - check next.config.js for deployment environment
 - check next.config.js for backend environment
-- index.js getinit has to be manually changed for backend environment
+- index.js getinit has to be manually changed for backend environment ??
 - for testing, make sure test data has correct data set for images...
     - findaharp-api only for findaharp.com
     - findaharp-api-testing for others